alemart/encantar-js/README.md

-# encantar.js WebAR engine
+# encantar.js: GPU-accelerated Augmented Reality library for the web

-Create high performance Augmented Reality experiences compatible with any modern web browser and device.
-No app download is required for WebAR.
-WebXR support isn't necessary either.
+Enchant your users with high performance Augmented Reality experiences compatible with any modern web browser.
+Users don't need to download apps, and WebXR support isn't required.

 🧙‍♂️ Get started at <https://encantar.dev>